IS THE CORRECT PRONUNCIATION WITH A HARD ‘G’ LIKE GHIF OR A SOFT ‘G’ LIKE JIF?

 In 2013, Steve Wilhite, won a Webby Award.
 Webby acceptance speeches are limited to 5 words to save time.
 In his acceptance speech he declared via his own invention–once and for all (so he thought)–the correct way to pronounce it: “It’s Pronounced ‘JIF’ not ‘GIF.'”
 Regardless of your opinion, you’ve got to hand it to Steve for a creative and witty “speech.”
 (Skip to :045 seconds for the speech.)

 This announcement caused a surge in the GIF pronunciation debate.
-Those who pronounced it jif felt vindicated.
+Those who pronounced it JIF felt vindicated.
 Hard ‘g’ believers refused (and still do) to pronounce it with a soft ‘g’.
 Even still, the debate rages on.
 Rages, I tell you.

 No one says, jraphics, right?

 It’s a favorite joke for fans of the hard ‘g’ pronunciation, along with pronouncing any other word that should use a hard ‘g’ with a with a soft ‘g’.
-It’s funny and appears to make a point.
+Plus, it’s funny and appears to make a point.
 However, when you examine the rules of ‘g’ pronunciation, you might be surprised with the outcome.

 Do you know why no one says jraphics?
 Because the rule for pronouncing the ‘g’ in the word graphics dictates that it should be a hard ‘g’.
 So, let’s look at the rules governing which pronunciation of ‘g’ to use and when.